 The DoD envisions an acquisition process supported by the robust, collaborative use of simulation technology that is integrated across acquisition phases and programs.
-The objectives of Simulation Based Acquisition (SBA) are to - lation-based approach to acquisition.
-Both commercial and military programs provide pervasive evidence of tangible results that can be measured in terms of improvements in cost, schedule, productivity, and quality/performance.
+The objectives of Simulation Based Acquisition (SBA) are to -

 - reduce the time, resources, and risk associated with the acquisition process; - increase the quality, military utility, and supportability of systems developed and fielded; and - enable IPPD from requirements definition and initial concept development through testing, manufacturing, and fielding.